MagerValp/u4remastered/README.markdown

 The new graphics are &copy; 2015 Vanja Utne.

+The crack intro music is &copy; 2015 Johan Samuelson.

 The original Ultima IV game is &copy; 1985 Origin Systems, Inc. However, no data from the original game is included in this repository.